Some more changes to rat/sleep.md

 Why is deep sleep restorative?
 Mainly because the time you spend in deep sleep happens to also be the time of greatest growth hormone (GH) production.

-Basically it does so many things to help your body stay young and healthy, and perform better, its a wonder people dont try to acquire it illegally and inject it into their buttocks in strange places like the locker rooms of professional sports teams
+Basically it does so many things to help your body stay young and healthy, and perform better, it’s a wonder people don’t try to acquire it illegally and inject it into their buttocks in strange places like the locker rooms of professional sports teams

 make sure you value and protect your deep sleep at night and your brilliant brain will make all kinds of GH at night while you sleep, leading you to feel refreshed the following day.
 In addition, this GH will help strengthen your muscles and fortify your bones, help you recover from injuries and boost the functioning of your immune system